Loading figure…

 Referred to the House Committee on the Judiciary.

-Why: Cosponsoring the Ending Chemical Abortions Act directly supports the stated position of opposing abortion and aligns with efforts to restrict access to abortion services.
+Why: Cosponsoring the Ending Chemical Abortions Act directly supports the stated position of opposing legal access to abortion.

 View source →May 24, 2023 · Congress.gov